 - Keep herbs ground well and always use dried herbs.

 - White sugar produces the best results.
-Raw sugar can be used but your soap will be more amber colored.
+You can use raw sugar but your soap will have more amber color.

-Have you made your own glycerin soap base?
-How did it turn out?
+Do you know how to make a glycerin soap base?
+How did your batch turn out?